pupil-labs/hmd-eyes/README.md

 Check out the [developer docs](./docs/Developer.md) to learn how to set up dev environment, make changes to code, and integrate with your own Unity3D project.

+**Dependencies**:

+* Unity 2018.3 latest
-**Dependencies**: Unity 2018.3 latest, using *Scripting Runtime Verion* **.NET 4.x Equivalent**.
+* `ProjectSettings/Player/Configuration/Scripting Runtime Verion` set to **.NET 4.x Equivalent**.

-Due to an issue with MessagePack, the default project setting for `ProjectSettings/Player/Configuration/API Compatibility Level` is not supported and needs to be set to *.NET 4.x*
+* Due to an issue with MessagePack, the default project setting for `ProjectSettings/Player/Configuration/API Compatibility Level` is not supported and needs to be set to **.NET 4.x**

 ## Community